HeavyMedl/lists/README.md

 <a name='transpose'/>
 ###transpose ([[x]]) -> [[x]]
 ------
-**Description**: Array obtained by transposing rows and columns of given arguments.
+**Description**: Array returned by transposing rows and columns of given arguments.

 **Signature Definition**: Give arg 1 an Array of Arrays of variables; Get an Array of Arrays of variables.